The short version:

 New Content: AI and Sustainability

 For the first time, the PMP exam will include content on artificial intelligence in project management and sustainability considerations in project delivery.
-These are first-generation content areas — meaning there are limited proven study materials for them right now.
-For candidates certifying before July 8, none of this content appears on the exam.
+These are first-generation content areas — meaning there are still limited proven study materials for them.
+Because these are newer content areas, current, up-to-date preparation matters more than ever.

 Book a free strategy call with Crystal.
-She will walk you through the April or May cohort schedule, confirm your eligibility, and map your path to the exam before the format changes.
+She will walk you through the current cohort schedule, confirm your eligibility, and map your path to passing on your first attempt.